Extension Council Day on Campus

 2:30 Tour Stop 3

-3:45 Return to stadium and depart for home
+3:45 Return to Scheman and depart for home

 Tours

-When registering, participants will get to choose their preferred tour track from the four options below.
-Note that several of the tours require some walking and the ability to stand for a period of time.
-Please see specific notes about about clothing or visitor requirements for livestock protocols under the tour stop information.
+When registering, participants will get to choose their preferred tour track from the three options below.
+Note that tours require some walking and the ability to stand for a period of time.
+Please see specific notes about clothing or visitor requirements under the tour stop information.

 Tour Track A